abolfazl6678/employee-performance-mapping-sql-project/README.md

 ---

-## How to Run  ????
+## Steps to Run

-1. Import the provided `.csv` files into MySQL database `employee`.
+1. Open MySQL Workbench.
-2. Run `create_database.sql` to set up tables.
+2. Run `database_table_creation.sql` to create the database and tables.
-3. Execute queries from `queries.sql` to generate reports.
-4. Explore advanced tasks using `stored_procedures.sql` and `indexing.sql`.
+3. Import CSVs in `/data` importing tables pne by one by right click on the table >> Table Data Import Wizard and picking related csv table
+5. Run `queries.sql` for analysis queries.
+6. Run `procedures.sql` if you want to add stored procedures.

 ---